nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Solution proposed:**

 * To solve this issue, the criteria for the score color in the PDF file can be changed to follow the criteria of score color in the score chart.

+#### 8. Change the tags of the sample data

+Currently, the sample data contains tags, like `colleagues` and `friends`, that do not really fit the purpose of our application.

+**Solution proposed:**

+* To solve this issue, the tag can be changed to grade (primary, secondary, etc.) and gender.